kirk-narciso/News-Page-Repo-G9-and-G10/README.md

 # News-Page-Repo
-Repository for the News Page, containing its elements, the code, and such.
+Repository for the News Page, which contains the elements, actual code, and such.